Tygrak/MocapViz/docs/DOCUMENTATION.md

 ### loadDataFromString(dataString)

-Loads sequences contained in a string in the iternal data format.
+Loads sequences contained in a string in the internal data format.
 Returns a list of sequences contained in the string.

 ### loadDataFromFile(dataFile, callback, [filterPredicate, loadChunkMbSize, maxSequencesLoad])